 Focus is important.
-Without it, remembering what you’ve practised might be a challenge.
+Without it, remembering what you’ve practiced might be a challenge.
 Learning to manage stress properly and control excitement can help improve your competitive mindset.

-How can you mentally prepare for a running race?
+How can you mentally prepare for a game or race?

 How to mentally prepare for an athletic activity varies from person to person.
 A lot of athletes like to develop routines that help them get into the right mindset.